 Nicola will be available for fine art commissions soon.

 Nicola is also available for massage appointments Monday – Friday and by request, weekends.
-Please contact me (805-637-7482) with your preferred appointment times and please go ahead and look at my website ( Riktrmassage.com ) for more information.
+Please contact me (805-637-7482) with your preferred appointment times and please go ahead and look at my main website ( www.Santabarbarbaradeeptissue.com ) for more information.

 Some photos of charity and community events I’ve been involved in.